mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 What if we had 1,000 blocks?
 This is going to get out of hand and fast.

 What we need is a way to have each block keep track of its own state and provide some ways to modify that state.
-Then, we could just ask each block to draw itself and let it handle the all of the implementation details.
-Whether we have one block of 10,000, we'll just ask each block to draw itself and leave the rest of the work to the individual block.
+Then, we could just ask each block to draw itself and let it handle all of the implementation details.
+Whether we have one block or 10,000, we'll just ask each block to draw itself and leave the rest of the work to the individual block.

 There might be a voice that says "What if we used object-oriented JavaScript?"
 Sure, it might have been inspired by the name of this section or even just the sub-heading a few lines up.
 Regardless, listen to that voice.